jaykerzb/jaykerzb/README.md

 # 👋🏻 Hey, I'm Jake!
-### I am a current cybersecurity student studying at Collin College working towards my Bachelor of Applied Technology - Cybersecurity.
-I love the field of cybersecurity and will be dumping a lot of my projects here as a sort of student portfolio, as well as other security and technology related projects i find myself passionate about.
+### I am a recent college graduate with almost two years cybersecurity experience in the financial services/banking industry.
+I am dedicated to my work, enjoy communicating and working in teams, and am knowledgeable on a variety of topics.
+I have experience in the cybersecurity education and awareness side of things with phishing simulations, newsletters and communications, live in-person training, as well as virtual team member/customer training.
+Additionally, I have experience with Artificial Intelligence systems in terms of Governance and Risk Assessment.

 ## 📚 I am currently working on:
 - CySA+ Certification
 - AI Development and Use Cases
 - Cloud Security and Networking
-- Cyber Defense Operations and Incident Response Lifecycles
-- Informtion Assurance Policies

 ## 🛠️ These are some of my current projects I am working on or have completed: